taosdata/taos-connector-dotnet/README.md

      // ... do something ...
 }

-// Estimate wether StmtUseResult() is successful or failed.
+// Estimate weather StmtUseResult() is successful or failed.
 // If failed, get the error message by TDengine.Error(res) IntPtr res = TDengine.StmtUseResult(stmt);
 if ((res == IntPtr.Zero) || (TDengine.ErrorNo(res) != 0))